lona-web-org/lona/doc/content/end-user-documentation/views.rst

 .. table::

     ^Name        ^Description
-    |interactive |(Bool) Is true when the request came in over an websocket connection
+    |interactive |(Bool) Is true when the request came in over a websocket connection
     |method      |(String) Contains either 'GET' or 'POST'
     |GET         |(Dict) Contains the URL query
     |POST        |(Dict) Contains POST arguments.
 Empty in case of GET requests